 “Certainly,” I said filling out a food order slip, taking it over to the kitchen hatch, ringing the bell, and leaving it on the shelf for El Rubio to process before returning behind the bar.

 “Aren’t you a tad warm in your national costume?”
-I said.
+I asked.

 “After decades of freezing ma nuts off in Perth, being warm is the main reason I’m here,” said Ken tossing back the whiskey shot in one gulp.
 “A spot of sweat helps build up a wee thirst and I love a good drink.”